piotrmurach/strings-truncation/README.md

 # => "I try all things, I achieve w…"
 ```

-As a convenience, you can call methods directly on a class:
+As a convenience, you can call `truncate` method directly on a class:

 ```ruby
 Strings::Truncation.truncate("I try all things, I achieve what I can.")